kingj108/CloudDeck/README.md

 CloudDeck is a modern web application that provides real-time aviation weather data for airports worldwide.
 Designed with pilots, dispatchers, and aviation enthusiasts in mind, it delivers up-to-date METARs, TAFs, and a visual weather map, all wrapped in a responsive and intuitive interface.

-🌐 Features
+-Features
-🔍 Search by ICAO Code – Instantly look up live METAR and TAF reports for any airport.
+ Search by ICAO Code – Instantly look up live METAR and TAF reports for any airport.

-🌤️ Live Weather Data – Real-time aviation weather from trusted APIs.
+ Live Weather Data – Real-time aviation weather from trusted APIs.

-💾 Favorite Airports – Save frequently checked airports for quick access.
+ Favorite Airports – Save frequently checked airports for quick access.

-🗺️ Weather Map View – Visualize current airport weather conditions.
+ Weather Map View – Visualize current airport weather conditions.

-🧪 Mock Data Mode – Toggle mock data for testing or demo purposes.
+ Mock Data Mode – Toggle mock data for testing or demo purposes.

-📱 Fully Responsive – Seamless experience on mobile, tablet, and desktop.
+ Fully Responsive – Seamless experience on mobile, tablet, and desktop.

-🧰 Tech Stack
+-Tech Stack

 Frontend: React, Tailwind CSS

 API Integration: Custom weatherApi service for METAR and TAF data

 Component-Based Design: Clean and reusable components (Navbar, WeatherDisplay, WeatherMap, etc.)

-🚀 Getting Started
+ Getting Started
 Clone the repository:

 bash